tonyle9/Greentea/README.md

 ## Issues and Proposals

 Visit out [Issues](https://github.com/GreenteaOS/Greentea/issues) section to dive into development process!
-You are free to read and share anything important (well, actually bugs), but talking in chatrooms is in prefer. :ru: Мы также говорим на нескольких других языках, но основное общение происходит на русском и английском.
+You are free to read and share anything important (well, actually bugs), but talking in chatrooms is in prefer.

 ## Kernel